ibexa/documentation-developer/docs/guide/content_rendering/design_engine/add_new_design.md

 # Add new design

-To create different designs for different version of the website, you configure different sites based on the [SiteAccess](../../multisite/multisite.md) concent.
+To create different designs for different version of the website, you configure different sites based on the [SiteAccess](../../multisite/multisite.md) content.

 This example shows how to prepare a site for a "Summer Sale" marketing campaign and provide it with a distinct design.